14 February 2013

 As you can see here are the different colours associated with her.

-I highly recommend this book if you're, like me a lover of different cultures, their traditions, and folk magic practices.
+I highly recommend this book if you're like me, a lover of different cultures, their traditions, and folk magic practices.
 It can be found on Amazon here: Grimoire of Santa Muerte: Spells and Rituals of Most Holy Death, the Unofficial Saint of Mexico by Sophia diGregorio

 I hope this was as interesting for you as it was for me!